Ability to auto-lock the database

 https://help.github.com/articles/creating-a-pull-request has some more details.

-#5 Updated by Wade Dugas about 5 years ago
+#5 Updated by Wade Dugas over 5 years ago

 I opened a pull request as requested.